Planet of the Apes (novel): Plot

 In an urban biological research facility, Ulysse recognizes conditioning methods being used on captured humans.
 He is mated with Nova.
 Curious chimpanzee researcher Zira takes an interest in his geometric drawings and his ability to speak a few simian words.
 With help from Zira's fiancé, Cornélius, Ulysse makes a speech in front of several thousand apes.
-He is granted freedom and is given tailored clothing.
+He is granted freedom, social prestige, and tailored clothing.
 Antelle reverts to primitive humanity in the zoo and is moved to the laboratory for safety, where he is mated to a young female.

-Cornélius, an archaeologist, excavates an ancient human city.
-An unconscious human lab subject recites from racial memory the events that led to the fall of human civilization: humans tamed apes and eventually used them as servants.
+Cornélius, an archaeologist, excavates an ancient human city and invites Ulysse.
+An unconscious human lab subject recites from genetic memory the events that led to the fall of human civilization: humans tamed apes and used them as servants.
 As apes learned to talk, a cerebral laziness took hold of the humans.
-Apes gradually took over human homes, driving the humans into camps outside of the cities.
-In the final memory, apes attacked the last human camp, carrying only whips.
+Apes took over human homes, driving the humans into camps outside of the cities.
+In the final memory, apes attacked the last human camp.

-Nova bears Ulysse a son, Sirius, who walks and talks at three months.
+Nova bears Ulysse a son named Sirius who walks and talks at three months.
 Fearing for their lives, they take the place of the human test subjects in a space flight experiment.
-Because all humans look alike to apes, they are able to escape without notice and they rendezvous with the orbiting ship.
+Because all humans look alike to apes, Ulysse and Nova escape without notice and rendezvous with the orbiting ship.
 Ulysse programs the ship back to Earth.
 As they fly over Paris, Orly Airport and the Eiffel Tower look the same.
-When they land, however, they are greeted by a field officer in a Jeep who is a gorilla.
-It is subsequently revealed, via the frame story, that Jinn and Phyllis are actually civilized chimpanzees, and they discard Ulysse's story as sheer fantasy because they find the idea of intelligent humans unbelievable.
+When they land, however, they are greeted by a field officer in a jeep who is a gorilla.
+Horrified, Ulysse and Nova take off in their ship, leaving Earth behind.
+Ulysse then writes his manuscript as a record of what has happened, places it in a bottle, and casts it into space.

+In the frame story, it is revealed that Jinn and Phyllis are chimpanzees.
+They discard Ulysse's story as fantasy because they find the idea of intelligent humans unbelievable.